 Hang it up.
 I looped orange ribbon through one of the loops on the center letter and tied it around the top of the wreath.

-How to Add a Pattern to Your Monogram
+How to Add a Patterned Surface to Your Monogram

 I made two monograms.
 After I cut out the first, I used that as a template and traced a few more onto dollar store foam boards for future use – like a Christmas wreath.
 The second one I covered with a decorative paper napkin.
 I found the pack of napkins at Michaels in the clearance aisle.